E4kere/Project/Project/README.md

 ### Key Features

 - **Catalog Management**: Add, update, delete, and view information about guns.
-- **Order Management**: Create, update, and track the status of orders.
-- **Customer Management**: Register, update customer information, and view their order history.

 ## Rest API
 - **POST /guns** - Add a new gun to the catalog.